majedelhelou/majedelhelou.github.io/_pages/about.md

 ---

-I am a postdoctoral research scientist at EPFL, with the Image and Visual Representation Lab [IVRL](https://ivrl.epfl.ch/).
+I am a postdoctoral research scientist at EPFL's Image and Visual Representation Lab [IVRL](https://ivrl.epfl.ch/).
 My research is in computational imaging and applied machine learning (overlapping with signal/image processing, estimation theory, deep learning, computer vision, and optics).

+Papers, code, and posters/presentations can be found on my [publications](https://majedelhelou.github.io/publications/) page, and some resources under [misc.](https://majedelhelou.github.io/misc/).

 *PhD news*
 ---
-Papers, code, and presentations can be found on my [publications](https://majedelhelou.github.io/publications/) page.
 * *Jun 2021*: Our video completion patent [demo](https://adefan.epfl.ch/static/index.html) is published online.
 * *May 2021*: Our denoising paper, exploiting network epistemic uncertainty and frequency manipulations to create a self ensemble, is accepted at IEEE ICIP.
 * *Mar 2021*: Our BIGPrior poster is accepted for presentation at IEEE ICCP.